HOW TO WEAR BLACK WHEN IT’S NOT ONE OF YOUR COLOURS

 Those with a heavily lined face should avoid black above the bustline.
-Colour is the cheapest face lift in town and for women in their second 50’s, to wear black, or any other very dark colour, will throw shadow into the lines on your face, making them more noticeable.
+Colour is the cheapest face lift in town and for women in their Second Act, to wear black, or any other very dark colour, will throw shadow into the lines on your face, making them more noticeable.

 The Best Option how to Wear Black: Everyone has their own black!.

 For many men and women, black is not meant to be part of their basic wardrobe.
 For most of us, our black is navy, olive, dark green, dark blue or chocolate brown or even white, especially as we age.